syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 #### Mapping column to particular property

 The [DataGridColumn.MappingName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridColumn.html#Syncfusion_Maui_DataGrid_DataGridColumn_MappingName) associates the DataGridColumn with a property available in the underlying data source.
 While setting MappingName alone to the SfDataGrid, the `DataGridColumn.DisplayBinding` will be automatically generated based on the MappingName.
-Data manipulation operations like sorting, filtering, and grouping will be done based on the MappingName property.
+Data manipulation operations like sorting and filtering will be done based on the MappingName property.

 To format cell content, use the converter of the `DataGridColumn.DisplayBinding` to customize the cell content.
-The following code example appends the text “Customer : ” along with the Customer ID:

 {% highlight xaml tabtitle="MainPage.xaml" %}